King Iguana: Sre language

-In a Vietnamese tale from the Koho people (Sre), translated into Russian as "Властитель вод" ("The Lord of Waters"), a man has two daughters, Nga and Nzi.
+In a Vietnamese tale from the Koho people (Sre), titled in Vietnamese THẦN NƯỚC ("God of Waters") and translated to Russian as "Властитель вод" ("The Lord of Waters"), a man has two daughters, Nga and Nzi.
 One day, the man finds a snake in the forest, which demands one of the man's daughters in marriage.
 The man offer Nga, but the snake rejects it.
 The man then offers Nzi, and the animal accepts it.
 The man returns home and tells Nzi of the incident, and the girl decides to offer herself to the snake to protect the village.
 Nzi goes to the shore to wait for the snake, secretly followed by her sister Nga.
 Nga sees the snake and runs back home.
 The snake turns into a young man, Trachanlan, the lord of the waters, and spends the night with his bride.
 The next day, Nzi wakes up first, sees her husband's snakeskin, and buries it in the sand.
 Trachanlan wakes up next and ask Nzi about the snakeskin, but the girl feigns ignorance.
 Later, he asks the animals about it, and discovers Nzi hid out of fear he may devour her.
 He promises he will not do such a thing.
 One day, Nzi and Trachanlan visit her father, Zobuo; Nga notices her brother-in-law's beauty, and intends to get rid of her sister.
 Trachanlan asks his father-in-law to not allow Nzi out of the house, for he is going on a journey to the country of the tyams.
 While he is away.
 Nga convinces her sister to go for a walk on the beach, despite Zobuo's orders against it.
 Nzi takes an orange and an egg with her, and is murdered by Nga, who goes home to pass herself off as Trachanlan's wife.
 The Sun, a relative of Trachanlan, witnesses the murders and orders two fishes to come fetch Nzi's body.
 Nzi revives and, after four days, goes back to the shore with a son in tow (since she was pregnant), and plants the orange in the ground.
 A large orange tree sprouts.
 The egg she carried with her hatched and produced a rooster.
 Later, Trachanlan oars around and comes to buy some oranges from a boy (not knowing the boy is his son).
 They recognize each other and sail together back home - after Trachanlan, in serpent form, fought a sea deity - and rejoin with their family.
 The boy hits Nga on the head with a plate, but Trachanlan asks his son to forgive her, and go to the orange tree to call out for Nzi to come down the tree.
 The tale continues as Trachanlan goes away on another journey, and Nga tries to kill Nzi in two other occasions.
 After two more foiled attempts, she decides to find a snake for her to marry, hoping to repeat her sister's success.
 However, Nga finds a snake that devours her.
 Trachanlan learns of this and rescues his sister-in-law, despite her previous behaviour.
 Nga comes out of the snake's stomach alive, but scarred all over her body.
 Trachanlan warns her not to go out in the midday sun, but Nga does and turns into a lizard.